 Some Final Thoughts and Things to Remember

-The moral of the story: You can sell digital goods online with various different platforms.
+The moral of the story: You can sell digital goods online with various different platforms in any niche.
 I would make a list of the features that mean most to you and go through the list that we covered above.
-This way, you might uncover that you’d like to skip the WordPress route, eliminating EDD.
-Or maybe you’re not interested in selling any physical products (making Shopify and WooCommerce a little too complex to mess with.)
+This way, you might uncover that you'd like to skip the WordPress route, eliminating EDD.
+Or maybe you're not interested in selling any physical products (making Shopify and WooCommerce a little too complex to mess with.)